 Those hopes were soon dashed.
 At the behest of a few politically connected restaurateurs, one of whom is Alderman Tom Tunney, the City Council passed a law that, as the Chicago Tribune said, “seems designed to contain the food truck trend, not to nurture it.”
 That’s because the new law continues the 200-foot rule, forces food trucks to install tracking devices that let City officials follow their every move, and imposes fines of up to $2,000 for violating the 200-foot rule—more than ten times the fine for parking in front of a fire hydrant.

 Chicago has its priorities backwards; it should focus on protecting public health and safety, not hurting consumers by restricting competition.
-To protect their right to serve their customers, two Chicago food trucks—The Schnitzel King and Cupcakes for Courage—have teamed up with the Institute for Justice to challenge Chicago’s ill-conceived law in Illinois state court.
+To protect their right to serve their customers, a Chicago food truck—Cupcakes for Courage—has teamed up with the Institute for Justice to challenge Chicago’s ill-conceived law in Illinois state court.
 The goal is simple: Save this nascent industry, protect Illinoisans’ right to economic liberty, and make cities think twice before passing anti-competitive laws like this in the future.

 Chicago: The City that Works?